The Kremlin Letter: Plot

-In 1969, "The Highwayman", the member of an old community of spies from World War II, recruits Charles Rone, a young United States Navy intelligence officer, for an intelligence operation.
-The other new recruits are Janis, "The Whore", a drug dealer and panderer; "The Warlock", a culturally sophisticated homosexual; and B.A., a thief.
+In late 1969, U.S. Naval Intelligence officer Charles Rone is contacted by "The Highwayman", a veteran spy and member of a freelance espionage ring that sells information to the highest bidder.
+The Highwayman recruits Rone for an intelligence operation, along with Janis, "The Whore", a drug dealer and panderer; "The Warlock", a culturally sophisticated homosexual; and B.A., a thief.

 The group must retrieve a letter, written without proper authorization, that promises United States aid to the Soviet Union in destroying Chinese atomic weapons plants.
 The letter was solicited on behalf of a high-level Soviet official by a man named Dmitri Polyakov.
 Polyakov had previously been selling Soviet secrets to the U.S. that he had obtained from the high-level official.
 Upon learning about the letter, U.S. and British authorities arranged to buy it back from Polyakov.
 However, Polyakov later committed suicide after being apprehended by Soviet counterintelligence, under the direction of Colonel Yakov Kosnov.

-The group blackmails Captain Potkin, the Soviet head of counterintelligence in the U.S., threatening his family to force him to allow them the use of his vacant apartment in Moscow.
-Once they arrive in the Soviet Union, the terminally ill Highwayman sacrifices his life, attempting to divert the attention of Soviet counterintelligence away from his team.
+The group blackmails Captain Potkin, the head of Soviet counterintelligence in the U.S., threatening his family to force him to allow them the use of his vacant apartment in Moscow.
+Once they arrive in the USSR, the terminally ill Highwayman sacrifices his life, attempting to divert the attention of Soviet counterintelligence away from his team.

-To ascertain the identity of Polyakov's contact, Janis enters a partnership with a brothel operator, who mentions a Chinese spy known as "The Kitai" as a possible source for names of officials and others to whom he can sell heroin, with which Janis already plans to keep the prostitutes addicted.
+To ascertain the identity of Polyakov's contact, Janis enters a partnership with a brothel operator, who mentions a Chinese agent known as "The Kitai" as a possible source for names of officials and others to whom he can sell heroin, with which Janis already plans to keep the prostitutes addicted.
 Meanwhile, the Warlock integrates himself into a community of intellectual homosexuals, starting an affair with a university professor.
 One of the professor's students was Polyakov's former lover.
-The student says that Polyakov had a relationship with Vladimir Bresnavitch of the Soviet Central Committee.
+The student says that Polyakov had a relationship with Vladimir Bresnavitch of the Central Committee.

 Years before, Bresnavitch sought to oust Kosnov from his job, in favor of Robert Sturdevant, a primary operator in The Highwayman's old group.
 Prior to that time, Kosnov and Sturdevant had been friendly, with each one trusting the other to allow his agents to operate in the other's territory.
 However, with the pressure from Bresnavitch, Kosnov decided that he had to do "something spectacular" to keep his job.
 He betrayed Sturdevant's trust and captured his agents, earning the enmity of Sturdevant himself.
 Sturdevant eventually disappeared and presumably committed suicide.